 As you probably guessed, character animations feature a character placed in an animated environment.
 The character usually encounters a certain problem or need, which is then solved with a product or service.

 These videos are effective as they make the audience identify with the character.
-Having had the same problem, the audience relates to the character's frustration, as well as their relief at finding a solution.
+Your potential customers most probably had the same problem, and will probably relate to the character’s frustration.

-By the end of the video, the problem is solved and the character is happy.
-This tempts the audience to solve that annoying problem in their own lives by buying the product.
-The purchases are made, and the explainer video has served its purpose.
+By the end of the animated video, the problem is solved and the character is happy.
+This will tempt the audience to buy the product to solve the problem in their own lives.

-Okay, let's bring an example to make things clearer.
+Here’s an example to make things clear.
 In this explainer video by Scripted, the main character struggles to keep up with content creation for her blog.
-Until...
-Scripted comes to her assistance.
-It offers an easy and affordable way to get the required content written by freelance writers, saving her both time and stress.
+Until… Scripted comes to her assistance.
+It offers an easy and affordable way to get the required content written by freelance writers, saving the character both time and stress.

-You can create your own character animation using ready-made online templates.
+In case you want to create your own character animation, it can easily be done with ready-made online templates.
 These usually feature the same characters placed in different settings.
 In each scene, the character is either performing a certain action or expressing an emotion.
-All you have to do is search for the suitable scenes and adjust them in the right order.
+All you have to do is search for suitable scenes and adjust them in the right order.
 Here’s a good example from our Explainer Video Toolkit.

 The aim of motion graphics animation is to express in visuals what is said in a voice-over.
 With such help, viewers retain more of the information included in a speech.
 Plus, the chances are high that dynamic visuals will keep them engaged throughout the entire video.